LucasLeung149/lucasleung149.github.io/_pages/string-pheno-lecture-series.md

 String phenomenology is a well-established field - its main goal is to connect string theory with low-energy phenomena and address observational constraints of string-derived models.
 Since string theory is (for now) the only consistent QG theory, addressing how string theory connects with particle physics and cosmology allows us to understand how different low-energy observables are related non-trivially and therefore must be addressed simultaneously.

-In this lecture series, I am going to account the achievements and challenges of string phenomenology over the past few decades - from its inception by using Calabi-Yau manifolds to derive compactification models, to the current frontiers of research, including string cosmology, swampland conjectures (where most arguments are heavily based on string theory) and machine-learning applications.
+In this lecture series, I am going to account the achievements and challenges of string phenomenology over the past few decades - from its inception of using Calabi-Yau manifolds to derive compactification models, to the current frontiers of research, including string cosmology, swampland conjectures (where most arguments are heavily based on string theory) and machine-learning applications.
 The lectures are going to be one-hour long and aim to address the basic ideas in each of the topics rather than providing a full account (which is impossible) of the field.

 ## Provisional Schedule